 Meet the Studio Director

 Hi, I’m Kaitlin.
 I’m an art therapist who believes in the healing power of creativity, connection, and feeling truly seen.
 My approach is person-centered, trauma-informed, and rooted in deep listening.
-Before becoming a therapist, I spent over a decade working as a researcher and strategist, helping people tell their stories and helping organizations listen better.
+Before becoming a therapist, I spent over a decade working as a researcher and strategist, helping organizations be more human-centered.
 Today, I support individuals—especially creatives and caregivers—who are moving through burnout, big transitions, or a sense of disconnection.
-I’ve worked in schools and community studios, alongside kids, teens, and disabled adults, and I’m continually inspired by the many ways we make meaning through art.
+I’ve worked in schools and community studios, alongside kids, teens, and adults, and I’m continually inspired by the many ways we make meaning through art.

 You don’t need to be an artist to benefit from art therapy- just curious, open, and ready to explore.
 If you're looking for a space to reconnect with yourself and create something meaningful in the process, I’d be honored to work with you.